 - Partnership Alliance

-Since 2001, the Initiative has been led by the American Red Cross, United Nations Foundation, U.S. Centers for Disease Control and Prevention, UNICEF and the World Health Organization.
+Since 2001, the Partnership has been led by the American Red Cross, United Nations Foundation, U.S. Centers for Disease Control and Prevention, UNICEF and the World Health Organization.

 • A leading cause of death among children despite the availability of a safe and effective vaccine for over 50 years

 • More than 10 million people are affected by measles each year, particularly in Africa and Asia

 • In developing countries where children are often malnourished and have limited or no access to medical treatment, measles kills easily